VoronDesign/VoronUsers/printer_mods/TaffoFox/Ender-3-Pro-to-Switchwire/readme.md

-Ender 3 Pro/V2 to Switchwire mod.
+## Ender 3 Pro/V2 to Switchwire mod.

-## Credits for original mod goes to Triano.
-Currently being updated and maintained by TaffoFox#1571
+## Credits for original mod goes to Triano (who has given me permission).
+Currently being maintained (as a separate mod) by TaffoFox#1571.

 This is a conversion of the Ender 3 Pro and V2 to a Switchwire type coreXZ printer.
 My goal was to use most of the Ender 3 components while maintaining the core Voron design look and feel.